opdavies/docker-image-sculpin-serve/README.md

 # docker-image-sculpin-serve

-A Docker image for generating and serving a [Sculpin static site](https://sculpin.io).
+Docker images for generating and serving a [Sculpin static site](https://sculpin.io).

 ## Usage